mhulsman/ibidas/docs/tutorial_example2.rst

 Chromosome distribution
 =======================

-In this example, we will analyze the genomic locations of transcription factor targets.
-We will determine if transription factors favor specific chromosomes.
-Also, it would be interesting to determine if certain chromosomes are common in terms of transcription factors, and/or transcription factors common in the chromosomes they target.
+In this example, we will analyze the genomic locations of transcription factor targets, to determine if transription factors favor specific chromosomes.
+Also, we will compare transcription factors on the chromosomes they target, to see if there are transcription factors that target similar sets of chromosomes.
+Likewise, we will compare chromosomes, to see if there are chromosomes that attract common transcription factors.

 Importing the data
 ~~~~~~~~~~~~~~~~~~